peterjc/flake8-sfs/README.rst

     $ flake8 --select SFS example.py

-Similarly you might add particular SFS validation codes to your flake8 configuration file's select or ignore list.
+You should add at least some SFS validation codes to your flake8 configuration file's select or ignore list.

 Configuration
 -------------